The state-level frame: Travel Texas

 Texas tourism PR agencies

-The agency landscape for Texas tourism PR runs across three tiers.
+The agency landscape for Texas tourism PR runs across two tiers.

 National DMO specialists with Texas client work include MMGY Global, Development Counsellors International (DCI), and Hawkins International, all of which have run Texas state or city CVB engagements at various points.